samblam/StoryMode/cline_docs/progress.md

 - Added support for batch status operations

 Current focus:
+1. Testing the newly implemented survey publishing and response saving features
-1. Fixing remaining critical bugs (survey creation bug and sortable.js integration)
+2. Fixing remaining critical bugs (survey creation bug and sortable.js integration)
+3. Adding comprehensive user feedback and validation
+4. Documenting the survey publishing workflow for administrators

+Recent implementations:
+1. Integrated survey publishing with background job system for email sending
+2. Added secure URL generation for participant survey access
-2. Enhancing response saving with sound mapping data
+3. Enhanced response saving with sound mapping data
-3. Implementing email notifications for survey state changes
+4. Implemented email notifications for both survey invitations and completions
-4. Adding comprehensive user feedback and validation
+5. Added proper participant status transitions throughout the survey lifecycle

 These features have significantly improved the survey workflow, allowing for better participant management and more comprehensive data collection.
 The participant status management system now allows administrators to track the full lifecycle of participants from creation through activation to completion or expiration.